netwarlan/cs2/readme.md

 docker run -d \
 -p 27015:27015/udp \
 -p 27015:27015/tcp \
--e STEAMCMD_USER="<steam username>" \
--e STEAMCMD_PASSWORD="<steam password>" \
--e STEAMCMD_AUTH_CODE="<steam guard code>" \
 -e CS2_SERVER_HOSTNAME="DOCKER CS2" \
 ghcr.io/netwarlan/cs2:latest
 ```

-### Steam Authentication / Steam Guard
-In order to run CS2 in a dedicated server fashion like previously done, Valve requires an active Steam account with the game already "purchased" and added to your account.
-(Since the game is free, we just need to install it once to have it added to our account.)
-Previous Counter Strike games didn't have this requirement, so an "anonymous" login was used to download game files.

-I've added the ability to pass these credentials into the docker runtime so it can be easily be done.

-NOTE: I would highly recommend creating a secondary Steam account to manage this dedicated server instead of using your "real" account.

 ### Environment Variables
 We can make dynamic changes to our CS2 containers by adjusting some of the environment variables passed to our image.